Upendra (actor)

 He started his film career as a writer and an assistant director with actor and film director Kashinath.
 His first directorial venture was Tharle Nan Maga (1992).
-In the mid-1990s, Upendra directed Om, followed by A, in which he debuted as an actor.
-His next film Upendra starred Raveena Tandon.
-After a decade of acting in Kannada and several Telugu films, he returned to directing with Kannada film Super, which was well-received critically and commercially.
+In the mid-1990s, Upendra directed Om (1995) which emerged as a blockbuster at the box office and became a cult classic film.
+He later made the film in Telugu as Omkaram.
+This was followed by A, in which he debuted as an actor.
+The film went to be a major success and catapulted him to new heights of fame.
+His next film was the psychological thriller Upendra (1999), which became a cult film.
+After a decade of acting, he returned to directing with Super, which was well-received critically and commercially.